aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/manage-ole/_index.md

 }
 ```

-## **Access OLE Object Frame**
+## **Accessing OLE Object Frames**
-If an OLE object is already embedded in a slide, you can access that object easily using Aspose.Slides for Java.
-Please follow the steps below to find or access an OLE object from a slide:
+If an OLE object is already embedded in a slide, you can find or access that object easily using Aspose.Slides for Java this way:

-1. Create an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
-1. Obtain the reference of a slide by using its index.
+1. Obtain the reference of the slide by using its index.
-1. Access OLE Object Frame shape (in this example, we have used the PPTX created above which has only one shape at first slide) and typecast that object as an OLE Object Frame.
+1. Access the OLE Object Frame shape.

+   In our example, we used the previously created PPTX, which has only one shape on the first slide.
+We then *cast* that object as an [OleObjectFrame](https://apireference.aspose.com/slides/java/com.aspose.slides/OleObjectFrame).
 This was the desired OLE Object Frame to be accessed.
-1. Once OLE Object Frame is accessed, you can perform any operation on it.
+1. Once the OLE Object Frame is accessed, you can perform any operation on it.

-In the example given below, an OLE Object Frame (that is a Microsoft Excel Chart object embedded in a slide) is accessed and then its file data is written to an Excel file.
+In the example below, an OLE Object Frame (an Excel chart object embedded in a slide) is accessed—and then its file data gets written to an Excel file.

 ``` java
 // Load the PPTX to Presentation object